 Deep depression developing in Arabian Sea

-Muscat: The latest weather maps at the Public Authority for Civil Aviation Authority (PACA) shows that the low-pressure has developed into a tropical depression east of the Arabian Sea.
-The system is located at longitude 69 degrees East and latitude 20 degrees north with estimated at 17-27 knots per hour and are likely to deepen to a deep tropical depression over the next 24 hours.
+Muscat: The analysis of the National Multi Hazard Early Warning Center (NMHEWC) indicates a formation of a tropical depression system over east Arabian Sea.

-The depression is about 150km away from the Gujarat coast in India and 900km from the closet point in Oman at Masirah.
+The system is located at longitude 69.0°E and latitude 20.0°N with estimated surface wind speed around the center between (17 to 27 knots).
+The depression is about 150 km away from the Indian coast (Gujarat) and around 900 km from the closest point of the Sultanate coast (Masirah).

-The Latest numerical prediction indicates westerly to the northwesterly movement of the tropical depression towards the centre of the Arabian Sea, with all probability developing into a deep depression over the next 24 hours.
+Latest numerical weather prediction indicates westerly to northwesterly movement of the tropical depression towards central the Arabian Sea with a probability of further intensification into a deep depression within the coming 24 hours.

+NMHEWC continues to monitor all updates of this tropical weather condition.
+The Public Authority for Civil Aviation (PACA) advices the public to follow its latest weather bulletins and reports. –ONA

 This slideshow requires JavaScript.